milkboy007/hestiacp-cors-custom-conf/README.md

 # HestiaCP Custom Conf For CORS

-Having problems with CORS on Hestia server?
+Having problems with CORS on HestiaCP server?

 Here is here is my solution (my config files).